fqantonio/GoingInductive/README.md

 ???In my opinion, the ony struggle with this model is to make it more user friendly, for instance, to add a more strategic approach in order to make it moer user friendly.
 The elarning curve could be very steep..

-# Acronyms ???
+# Acronyms

 DI - Direct Instruction
 4C/ID - Four Components Instructional Design
+LT - Learning Tasks
-PTP
+PTP - Part-task-Practice
-JIT
+JIT - Just in Time
-SI
+SI - Suppotive Information
-TC
+TC - Task Class
+bLearning - blended learning
+EDA - exploratory data analysis
+LMS - Learning Management System

 # Funding
 The author received no funding from private or national entities for this work